A Holistic Approach to Reactive Mobile Manipulation: Results

 \subsection{Experiment 1 Results}

-We display the robot motion from Experiment 1 in Figure \ref{fig:p0} using the Swift Simulator \cite{rtb}, however we refer readers to the supplementary video which shows motion of the robot with a comparison to the non-holistic planning-based approach.
+We display the robot motion of Frankie from Experiment 1 in Figure \ref{fig:p0} using the Swift Simulator \cite{rtb}, however we refer readers to the supplementary video which shows the robot motion with a comparison to the non-holistic planning-based approach, and the motion of the holonomic Omni-Frankie robot.
+We also provide code examples of our motion controller running on the Frankie and Omni-Frankie mobile manipulators at \href{https://jhavl.github.io/holistic}{jhavl.github.io/holistic}.

-As shown by Figure \ref{fig:p0}, the mobile manipulator achieves all three poses set out by the experiment.
-These motions took 5.42, 6.17, and 6.17 seconds to complete respectively.
-We repeated Experiment 1 using a method representative of the non-holistic planning based approach from \cite{mm0}.
-Using this approach, the robot took 14.32, 16.17, and 16.45 seconds to complete the motion respectively which is far slower than the holistic reactive approach.
+As shown by Figure \ref{fig:p0}, the mobile manipulator achieves all four poses set out by the experiment.
+These motions took 5.42, 6.17, 6.17, and 13.12 seconds to complete and correspond to Figure \ref{fig:p1}, \ref{fig:p2}, \ref{fig:p3}, and \ref{fig:p4} respectively.
+We repeated Experiment 1 using a method representative of the non-holistic planning-based approach from \cite{mm0}.
+Using this approach, the robot took 14.32, 16.17, and 16.45 seconds to complete the motion respectively which is between two and three times slower than the holistic reactive approach.
+Note that there is no planning-based approach for Experiment 1d) where the goal moves, due to the open-loop nature of planners.

 Figure \ref{fig:p1} shows the simplest of the motions, and the base and arm cooperate so the arm remains well-conditioned and not overly stretched out.
 Figure \ref{fig:p2} shows a slightly more complicated motion as the base must rotate and translate in cooperation with the arm to reach the goal.
 The base rotates in cooperation with the arm motion preventing the arm from approaching its joint limits.
 Figure \ref{fig:p3} shows a very complex task requiring close cooperation between base and arm.
 The base rotates and translates to ensure the arm does not encounter joint limits in the motion.
+Figure \ref{fig:move} shows that our controller can instantaneously, and smoothly react to a changing goal pose.
 Notably, these motions are not the result of a computed trajectory, it is an emergent behaviour of the reactive holistic motion controller.
-Figure \ref{fig:p4} shows that in all three motions, the robot arm remains well-conditioned throughout when using our proposed controller.
+Figure \ref{fig:p4} shows that in all four motions, the robot arm remains well-conditioned throughout when using our proposed controller.